Jax-Core/Keystrokes/README.md

 Now that you've installed and configured Keystrokes, let's take a look at some of its customization options!

 * Layouts:
-  - **Movements :** Displays only the movement keys (W,A,S,D, and Spacebar) as well as mouse buttons and the accelerometer.
+  - **Movements :** Displays only the movement keys (W,A,S,D, and Spacebar) along with the mouse buttons and the accelerometer.
-  - **Fullboard :** Displays your entire keyboard as well the mouse accelerometer.
+  - **Fullboard :** Displays your entire keyboard and the mouse accelerometer.

   **Note: Mouse Buttons and Mouse Accelerometer can be toggled On or Off when using either preset.**